-1. General Information
+1. General information

-RI EU Holdings (UK) Limited (the "Company"), a UK registered company, was incorporated on 22 January 2016.
-The Company was established to provide investment into renewable power assets through equity and debt instruments, focusing on acquiring wind and solar power projects primarily in UK.
+RI UK Solar Holdings Limited (the "Company"), a UK registered company, was incorporated on 23 June 2015.
+The Company was established as a vehicle to provide investment into renewable power assets in the UK through equity and debt instruments, focusing on acquiring solar power projects.

-The applicable principal accounting policies and notes are set out below, all of which applied for the period from 22 January 2016 (date of incorporation) to 31 December 2016.
-This is the first set of financial statements produced by the Company, and accordingly, no comparative information is presented.
+The applicable principal accounting policies and notes are set out below, all of which applied for the year ended 31 December 2016.
+Comparative information is presented for the period 23 June 2015 (date of incorporation) to 31 December 2015.